-Hello Summer!
-All our lovely US stock ships from Philadelphia.
+Hello Fall!
+All our US stock ships out from Philadelphia.

 This lovely image is of one of our original 1930's colour dictionarys'.
 This one has fluffy wool swatches to help colour match.
 We have scanned & digitized all these archive colours to bring you our colourful collection today.

 Glass blowing is by definition a hot process!
 The transformation of raw materials into glass takes place at around 1,320 °C / 2,400 °F, and the glass emits enough heat to appear almost white hot.The glass is then left to "fine out" (allowing the bubbles to rise out of the mass) and then the working temperature is reduced in the furnace to around 1,090 °C (2,000 °F).

 So much work goes into each piece.
 All bubbles & forms do vary a little, as is only fitting for somehing that is crafted in this way.

 Monthly updates on our colourful world (no spam & no data sharing, ever!)